alza-bitz/nrepl-ws-client/README.md

 Alternatively, use an editor or environment that supports [dev containers](https://containers.dev).
 The supplied [devcontainer.json](.devcontainer/devcontainer.json) will install all the above prerequisites.

 ## Usage

+This project and the Websocket nREPL server are expected to be used in a "hosted" fashion with zero end-user setup required.
+However, the steps required for self-hosting are provided here for completeness.

 Clone the server repository :
 ```bash